nickolasburr/git-stashd/README.rst

 .. code-block:: sh

    # You can omit --path ~/projects/example, if currently in the ~/projects/example directory.
-   git stashd --path ~/projects/example
+   git stashd --path=~/projects/example

 Start daemon for repository ``~/projects/example`` with an interval of 30 seconds

 .. code-block:: sh

-   git stashd --path ~/projects/example --interval 30
+   git stashd --path=~/projects/example --interval=30

 Start daemon in foreground for repository ``~/projects/example`` with an interval of 5 minutes

 .. code-block:: sh

-   git stashd --foreground --path ~/projects/example --interval 300
+   git stashd -F --path=~/projects/example --interval=300

 Notes
 ---------